dirtyhenry/tech-articles/_posts/2021-05-05-oauth-pkce-swift-secure-code-verifiers-and-code-challenges.md

 ## Testing our code

-The RFC provides some testing samples so let's use this provided data set to validate this code:
+The RFC provides testing samples so let's use this provided data set to validate this code:

 ```swift
 assertEqual(base64URLEncode(octets: [3, 236, 255, 224, 193]), "A-z_4ME")